 The answer to this question is yes, but there are certain criteria involved.
 First, the basic DIY epoxy resin for smaller projects can only withstand a certain amount of heat before it begins to distort.

 The high heat resistant epoxy is another type of product, which can be used in harsher environments that are exposed to higher temperatures than normal.
-There also seems to be heat resistant epoxy products available on the market, which can be safely used at home for smaller projects like coasters.
+There also seem to be heat-resistant epoxy products available on the market, which can be safely used at home for smaller projects like coasters.

 How much heat can Epoxy withstand?

-Usually, Epoxy can withstand up to 150 deegrees / 300° Fahrenheit for a short period of time.
-Heat resistant epoxy can withstand the extreme heat of up to 600° Fahrenheit depending on the manufacturer and product.
+Usually, Epoxy can withstand up to 150 degrees / 300° Fahrenheit for a short period of time.
+Heat-resistant epoxy can withstand the extreme heat of up to 600° Fahrenheit depending on the manufacturer and product.